jvp-ux/learnjunipa/src/pages/documentation/adding-nccd-adjustment-evidence.md

 JUNIPA leverages your school timetable to display what students you are interacting with today.

+> Note the NCCD headings and subheadings in the instructions below may differ from your school's NCCD arrangement.

 ![Add NCCD adjustment evidence](/img/add-adjustment-evidence.gif "Add NCCD adjustment evidence")